 A fantastic family-friendly spot to hit on a rainy day is Washed Ashore.
 Washed Ashore is a community-based nonprofit that uses art to educate people about the problem of trash in our oceans.
-Artist Angela Pozzi and hundreds of volunteers make dozens ofhuge sculptures of marine life such as fish, turtles, seals, and coral reefs, as well as other art pieces, using tons of debris from the Southern Oregon Coast.
-Most of the sculptures regularly travel to locationssuch as SeaWorld, the Smithsonian National Zoo, and the San Francisco Zoo where they are on display to teach visitors about the problems of trash in the sea and what they can do about it.
-Many of the sculptures are also at Washed Ashores home on 2nd Street in Bandon for interactive learning.
+Artist Angela Pozzi and hundreds of volunteers make dozens of huge sculptures of marine life such as fish, turtles, seals, and coral reefs, as well as other art pieces, using tons of debris from the Southern Oregon Coast.
+Most of the sculptures regularly travel to locations such as SeaWorld, the Smithsonian National Zoo in Washington DC, and the San Francisco Zoo where they are on display to teach visitors about the problems of trash in the sea and what they can do about it.
+Many of the sculptures are also at Washed Ashore’s home on 2nd Street in Bandon for interactive learning.
 Volunteers are always welcome to help prepare bits of plastic for the latest sculpture in the works.

 The Bandon Public Library is another great spot to spend a rainy day.
-The library is fully stocked with fiction books of all genres, non-fiction books covering just about every topic under the sun, books on CDs and tapes, a huge selection of DVD and VHS movies, magazines for everyones interests, music CDs to satisfy anyones musical tastes, and more.
-The sharp, intelligent, and lovely ladies behind the desk are there to direct patrons to what theyre looking for and make excellent recommendations while keeping the library running smoothly.
+The library is fully stocked with fiction books of all genres, non-fiction books covering just about every topic under the sun, books on CDs and tapes, a huge selection of DVD and VHS movies, magazines for everyone’s interests, music CDs to satisfy anyone’s musical tastes, and more.
+The helpful staff behind the desk are there to direct patrons to what they’re looking for and make excellent recommendations while keeping the library running smoothly.
 There are many comfortable spots to sit and look through your selections or do a jigsaw puzzle, and computers are available for internet research or surfing.
 Be sure to check out the art gallery in the lobby featuring local artists monthly!

-One of this writers favorite rainy day activities is to spend a hour or so at the Bandon Coffee Caf.
+One of this writer’s favorite rainy day activities is to spend an hour or so at the Bandon Coffee Cafe.
 Owners Steve and Margaret Pounder have created a cozy spot where their friendly staff serves delicious bakery items and soup made right there daily as well as locally roasted Ray-Jen coffee drinks.
 The coffee shop also doubles as an art gallery.
 On any given day, one can find photographs, drawings, paintings, and wood art hanging on the walls, all done by local artists.
-Its not uncommon to see several familiar faces in line or at one of the many tables, so plan on spending some time saying hello.
+It’s not uncommon to see several familiar faces in line or at one of the many tables, so plan on spending some time saying hello.

 Second Street Gallery on 2nd Street in Old Town is a great place to get out of the rain and outside of yourself.
 A huge variety of artists, many of whom are local, are represented with their art ranging from clocks to candles to paintings to sculptures.
-Its easy to get lost in the beauty and creativity displayed, and its difficult to walk out without something that has spoken to you to add to your home or the home of someone important to you.
+It’s easy to get lost in the beauty and creativity displayed, and it’s difficult to walk out without something that has spoken to you.

-Just because its raining doesnt mean that indoors is your only option.
-We Oregonians are hearty and can brave the elements for a while with a good parka.
-Spend some time popping in and out of the many shops in Old Town to see whats new and interesting.
-While shopping around, stop in to one of the many restaurants like Foleys Irish Pub, Pacific Blues, or Alloros Wine Bar & Restaurant for a drink or a meal.
+Just because it’s raining doesn’t mean that indoors is your only option.
+We Oregonians are hearty and can brave the elements for a while with a good rain jacket.
+Spend some time popping in and out of the many shops in Old Town to see what’s new and interesting.
+While shopping around, stop in to one of the many restaurants like Foley’s Irish Pub, the Arcade Tavern, or Alloro Wine Bar & Restaurant for a cocktail or a meal.